bbatsov/batsov.com/_posts/2021-12-23-new-laptop-lenovo-yoga-slim-7.md

 * The laptop has only 3 USB-C ports and a headphone jack.
 No Thunderbolt support, but I don't really care about this.
 * No privacy shutter for the webcam.
 * The built-in speakers are so-so.
+* The name.
+It's quite a mouthful and it's also different in different markets (e.g. Lenovo IdeaPad Slim 7).
+Not to mention some people think that the Yoga brand stands for 2-in-1 convertibles with touch screens.

 ## Honorable Mentions